Get a property report and suburb profile for any property in Regents Park

 • Is it expensive to live in Regents Park?

-Overall, while Regents Park offers a pleasant suburban lifestyle, the cost of living, especially in terms of housing, can be challenging for those on an average income.
-If you're thinking of living in Regents Park, it's crucial to evaluate your financial situation thoroughly to ensure it aligns with the expenses associated with residing in this area.
+In summary, Regents Park offers a balance between affordability and suburban living, making it a viable option for those who are looking to live outside the hustle and bustle of Brisbane's inner suburbs.
+If you are thinking of living in Regents Park, it's a good idea to weigh your housing options and consider your financial situation to ensure it aligns with the expenses associated with living in this area.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.